Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: The Model of Probabilistic Assertions

 We require probability spaces to be \emph{complete}, meaning that they contain all events of measure zero.
 More formally, $\P$ is complete if for any $A \in \F_\P$ such that $\mu_\P(A) = 0$, then $B\in\F_\P$ for all $B\subseteq A$ \cite{royden1968real}.
 We will often also require the sample space to be the full set of memories $\mem S$ for some $S$.
 A probability space $\P$ with $\Omega_\P \subseteq \mem S$ can be \emph{extended} as follows: $\comp(\P) \triangleq \tuple{\mem S, \F, \mu}$ where $\F \triangleq \{ A \subseteq \mem{S} \mid A \cap \Omega_\P \in \F_\P \}$ and $\mu(A) \triangleq \mu_\P(A \cap \Omega_\P)$.

-We now define an order on probability spaces.
-As is typical in intuitionistic logic, this order $\P \preceq \Q$ will indicate when $\Q$ contains more information than $\P$.
+We now define a preorder on probability spaces.
+As is typical in intuitionistic logic, this preorder $\P \preceq \Q$ will indicate when $\Q$ contains more information than $\P$.
 The information can be gained across two dimensions: by expanding the memory footprint, or by making the event space more granular.
 Formally, for $\P$ and $\Q$ such that $\Omega_\P \subseteq \mem S$, we define $\P \preceq \Q$ as follows:

 So, $\P\preceq\Q$ iff $\P$ contains smaller sample and event spaces, but $\P$ and $\Q$ agree on the probability of events whose projections are measurable in $\P$.
 Any proper distribution $\mu \in \D(\mem U)$, can be used as a probability space where $\Omega_\mu = \mem U$, $\F_\mu = \bb{2}^{\mem U}$ is the greatest $\sigma$-algebra on $\mem U$, and $\mu_\mu(A) = \sum_{\sigma\in A} \mu(\sigma)$.
 Projections of probability spaces are defined as $\pi_U(\P) = \tuple{\Omega,\F,\mu}$, where $\Omega = \pi_U(\Omega_\P)$, $\F = \{ \pi_U(A) \mid A \in \F_\P \}$, and $\mu(A) = \mu_\P(A \sep \pi_{\mathsf{Var}\setminus U}(\Omega_\P))$.